bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 ## Assumptions

-The Edge-X Framework is a API-based software framework that runs on a standard Linux* runtime.
-Very little is knowable about the specific use case.
-For the purpose of the threat model, we make several broad assumptions:
+The EdgeX Framework is a API-based software framework that strives to be platform and architecture-independent.
+Although very little is knowable about the actual runtime, the reference code supports the following runtime environments "out of box":

-* No process isolation technologies are in use besides standard Linux* users and processes.
-Specific runtime instantiations of the framework may use containers, snaps, virtual machines, or a combination of these, but it is equally valid the run the entire framework as standard processes.
-Services may have direct unfettered access to the host file system.
-* Hardening of the underlying platform is out-of-scope.
-The framework cannot assume existence of full disk encryption, secure boot, or special-purpose security hardware.
-As such, the framework must support a software-only implementation, but can be designed in an extensible manner such that it can take advantage of hardening that has been performed at a lower level.
-TPM local attestation falls into this category.
+* A containerized implementation based on Docker.
+* A containerized implementation based on Snaps.

+The threat model presented in this document analyzes the secret management subsystem of EdgeX, and has considerations for both of the above runtime environments, both of which implement protections beyond a stock user/process runtime environment.
+In generic terms, the secret management threat model assumes:

+* Services do not have unfettered access to the host file system.
+* Services are protected from each other and communicate only through defined IPC mechanisms.
+* Services do not run with privilege except where noted.
+* The privileged administrator (`root` account on the host in Linux) can bypass all access controls.
+* There are no unauthorized privileged administrators operating on the device.
-* The framework is deployed on a device with inbound and outbound Internet connectivity.
+* The framework may be deployed on a device with inbound and outbound Internet connectivity.
 This is a pessimistic assumption to introduce an anonymous network adversary.
 * The framework may be deployed on a device with limited physical security.
-Simple hardware attacks such as theft, disk cloning, booting into BIOS setup, et cetera are possible.
-Advanced hardware attacks are out-of-scope.
+This is a pessimistic assumption to introduce simple hardware attacks such as disk cloning.

+Any particular of implementation of Edge-X should perform its own threat modeling activity as part of securing the implementation, and may use this document to supplement analysis of the secret management subsystem of EdgeX.

+## Recommended Hardening

+Physical security and hardening of the underlying platform is out-of-scope for implementation by the EdgeX reference code.
+But since the privileged administrator can bypass all access controls, such hardening is nevertheless recommended: the threat model assumes that there are no unauthorized privileged administrators.
+One should look to industry standard hardening guides, such as [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) for hardening operating system and container runtimes.
+Additionally, typical EdgeX base platforms are likely to support the following types of hardening out-of-the-box,(1) and these should be enabled where possible.

+* Verified boot ("secure boot") with a hardware root of trust.
+This refers to a trust chain that starts at power-on, verifying the system firmware, boot loaders, drivers, and the core components of the operating system.
+Verified boot helps to ensure that an attacker cannot obtain privileged administrator role during the boot process.
+* File system integrity (e.g. dm-verity) and/or full disk encryption (e.g. LUKS).
+Verified/secure boot typically does not apply to user-mode process started after the kernel has booted.
+File system integrity checking and/or encryption is an easy way to reduce exposure to off-line tampering such such as resetting the administrator password or installing a back door.

+The EdgeX secret store provides hooks for utilizing hardware secure storage to ensure that secrets stored on the device can only be decrypted on that device.
+Implementations should use hardware security features where a suitable plugin is available.
+Examples include enclaves, trusted execution environments, and TPM hardware.

+Footnotes:

+(1) Most Linux distributions support verified/secure boot.
+Microsoft Windows enables verified/secure boot by default, and can automatically use TPM hardware if full disk encryption is enabled and will fail to decrypt if verified/secure boot is disabled.

 ## High-level Security Objectives / sub-objectives